 The research of each strand informs the other, and employing both approaches allows for a synergistic interplay between the two.

-Finally, we are also interested in non-biological analouges and extensions of different aspects of the above research, as well as dynamics and self-organization in engineered and related physicochemical systems.
+Finally, we are also interested in non-biological analouges and extensions of different aspects of the above research, as well as dynamics, self-organization, information processing and systems analysis in engineered and related physicochemical systems.